fomightez/patmatch-binder/README.md

 Technical Details
 -----------------

+This repostory is set up to make use of the binder service offered by [MyBinder.org](https://mybinder.org/).
+See their site for more information about Binder.

 Unlike with [circos](https://github.com/fomightez/circos-binder/blob/master/postBuild), so far I have been unable to figure out how to get the file off the [FTP server](ftp://ftp.arabidopsis.org/home/tair/Software/Patmatch/) via curl, and so I added it to repo.
 Then it gets unpacked and compiled via running `postBuild` when the Jupyter environment starts.